St James's Place's new fee structure. What has changed?

 Adviser receives 2/3: £11,667

-It's worth noting that regular contributions are not discounted.
-Example client two, who is contributing £30,000 a year (£20,000 to the pension, £10,000 to the ISA), will pay 3% on the contribution (£9,000 assuming no discounting) rather than the discounted 1.75% that the initial contribution received.
+It's worth noting that tiering applies to each contribution, and existing investments are not taken into account.
+Client two, who is contributing £30,000 a year (£20,000 to the pension, £10,000 to the ISA), will pay 3% on the contribution (£900 assuming no discounting) rather than the discounted 1.75% that the initial contribution received.

 One potential challenge we see for potential clients in the new world is the possible increase in initial fees for those with larger pensions.
-Previously, the pension incurred a 0% explicit fee, so the only initial fee was £12,500 for the £250,000 ISA in our example, versus £17,500 in the new world.
-This assumes full 5% initial fees are charged on the ISA.
+Previously, the pension incurred a 0% explicit fee, so the only initial fee in this example was £12,500 for the £250,000 ISA, versus £17,500 in the new world.
+This assumes the full 5% initial fee was charged on the ISA.
 According to a Citywire article, 97% of transactions were undertaken at a 3% initial advice fee, bringing the previous initial fee down to £7,500, and we would expect discounting with the new pricing structure as well for clients with this amount to invest.

 Product fees:

-The product discounts have less of an impact on overall fees than on the initial fee discounts.
-For example, in year five, example client two is saving around 0.05% a year versus client one (1.55% on a balance of circa £1.36m vs 1.6% on a balance of around £280,000).
+The product tiering has less of an impact on overall fee reduction than the initial fee tiering did.
+For example, in year five, client two is saving around 0.05% a year versus client one (1.55% on a balance of circa £1,360,000 vs 1.6% on a balance of around £280,000).

-We will next examine the client with £2m invested, to further investigate discounting and the breakdown between adviser and SJP fees.
+We will next examine the client with £2m invested, to further investigate tiering and the breakdown between adviser and SJP fees.

 Example client three: £2m invested